About Me

 Cardiac Campaigning

-I had 2 heart attacks caused by SCAD in 2021 and was also diagnosed with perimenopausal microvascular angina in 2024 but, “you have a “beautiful, clear, healthy heart”, - ‘Mr. Angiogram’
+Thanks to the perimenopause, I had 2 SCAD heart attacks in 2021 and developed microvascular angina and coronary spasms even though I have a “beautiful, clear, healthy heart”, according to ‘Mr. Angiogram’.

 • SCAD means Spontaneous Coronary Artery Dissection, when the wall of an artery suddenly tears or bruises, preventing blood flow.